Spousal Support (Alimony) in Oklahoma: Rules, Duration & Modifications

 -

-Alimony generally ends upon remarriage, death, or major change in circumstances.
+Alimony generally ends upon remarriage, death, or a major change in circumstances.

 Spousal support in Oklahoma can take several forms.
 Courts may order: